Classic Shortbread Cookies

 - Skill Level: Beginner

-Shortbread cookies are not only one of the simplest cookies you can make, but they are by far my favorite cookie ever.
-I just love how simply sweet and buttery they are.
+Shortbread cookies are not only one of the simplest cookies you can make but they are by far my favorite cookie ever.
+I love how simply sweet and buttery they are.

 A classic shortbread cookie is made with only four ingredients: butter, sugar, salt, and flour.
-It is common to add in a bit of vanilla into the dough as well, but you can really flavor then with any spices and extracts you like!
+It is common to add vanilla into the dough as well but you can really flavor them with any spices and extracts you like!

-Shortbread cookies are delicious one their own as a simple dessert, but they are also perfect for dipping in chocolate, or making into sandwich cookies with a filling like lemon curd or jam.
+Shortbread cookies are delicious on their own as a simple dessert but they are also perfect for dipping in chocolate or making into sandwich cookies with a filling like lemon curd or jam.
 I also love to use shortbread as a tart crust.

 Why is shortbread called shortbread?